 Importance of Evidence

-The drug itself is first and foremost when proving Ft.
-Lauderdale drug offenses.
+The drug itself is first and foremost when proving drug offenses in Ft.
+Lauderdale.
 It could be cannabis or marijuana evidence or the actual pills for cocaine.
 Beyond that, it is witness testimony, whether it is from law enforcement or a confidential informant.
-Typically in drug cases, other types of evidence include witness testimony, the substance itself, surveillance set up by law enforcement like recordings of conversations, and other types of video surveillance.
+Typically in drug cases, other types of evidence include witness testimony, the substance itself, surveillance set up by Law Enforcement like recordings of conversations, and other types of video surveillance.

 Search and Seizure Laws

-One of the contested elements that come up when proving Ft.
-Lauderdale drug offenses, involves unlawful searches or seizures.
+One of the contested elements that come up when proving drug offenses in Ft.
+Lauderdale involves unlawful searches or seizures.
 The initial encounter with law enforcement is an issue that is widely contested in a drug-related case.
-A case involving a traffic stop may contest whether that stop was legal or lawful, whether the police officer had the right to effectuate a traffic stop and pull the individual over, and whether there were issues of detention.
+A case involving a traffic stop may contest whether that stop was legal or lawful, whether the Police Officer had the right to effectuate a traffic stop and pull the individual over, and whether there were issues of detention.

 Questioning the Lawfulness of the Drug Stop

-The prosecution’s primary objective in drug cases is proving Ft.
+The Prosecution’s primary objective in drug cases is proving Ft.
 Lauderdale drug offenses.
-As your legal advocate, a skilled drug attorney can attempt to disprove the prosecution’s case against you.
+As your legal advocate, a skilled Attorney can attempt to disprove the Prosecution’s case against you.
 They can do so by examining the facts of your case, conducting an investigation of their own, and using evidence to build your defense.
-If you have been charged with a drug offense, consult an experienced drug lawyer that can advocate for you.
+When you have been charged with a drug offense, consult an experienced Lawyer that can advocate for you.